 When we talk about “invasive” plant species, we’re talking about proliferation of plants that actually displace native plants and do harm to the local ecosystem.
 Many people have the mistaken belief that as long as plants are natural and growing that they are not harmful.
 This is not the case, and local plant ecology can be affected by invasives just as habitat can be damaged by invasive animal species that do not belong there.

 The Arizona Department of Agriculture publishes and updates the official “Arizona Noxious Weed List”.
-The most recent list has been updated and became official on 4 January 2020.
+The most recent list became official in January 2020.
 Noxious weeds are those that aggressively displace native plants and quickly spread along highways, waterways, or urban and natural landscapes.
 This list signals to agencies and the public the need to actively control the spread of those species.

 These are the most threatening plants that are currently considered invasives and noxious to native Arizona ecosystems: Buffelgrass, Fountain Grass, and Stinknet.
 All three are spreading through the Sonoran Desert and threatening our distinctive native Sonoran Desert plants.